About Stanford CVI’s Seed Grant Program

 Application Process

 Stanford CVI issues an annual Call for Proposals each year in Summer.
 All Stanford Faculty with PI eligibility and Instructors may apply.
-The call for proposals for 2025 is now open, with submissions due Mid-August 2025!
-Post-doctoral fellows and clinical trainees must identify a faculty mentor and apply as a Co-I. Recipients are notified by early September.
+The call for proposals for 2025 is now open, with submissions due mid-August 2025!
+Post-doctoral fellows and clinical trainees must identify a faculty mentor and apply as a Co-I. Recipients will be notified in September.

 Reporting Requirements